bafflerbach/test_software_carpentry/_episodes/02-Citrination.md

 - "Students will upload data to Citrination"
 - "Students will configure inputs and outputs for a Random Forest model on Citrination"
 - "Students will assess parity plots and dataset analysis generated on the Citrination platform"
-- "Students can identify and remove bad data from a dataset"
+- "Students can identify and remove incorrect data from a dataset"
 - "Students assess the effects of dataset size on model performance"
 keypoints:
 - "With some initial setup and configuration, Citrination automates a full workflow of generating features, training a model, optimizing hyperparameters, assessing performance for a random forest model"